-Italian superyacht builder Ferretti Yachts has revealed more details about its new flagship, the Ferretti 1000.
+Italian superyacht builder Ferretti Yachts has launched its new flagship, the Ferretti 1000.

 Standout features of the yacht include the "substantial" carbon fibre construction, with both the superstructure and hardtop fully constructed from carbon fibre.
 A sporty exterior with in-built lateral glass structures aft and amidships is combined with a practical beach club aft and spacious flybridge.

 Speaking about the flagship design, Salvetti said the Ferretti 1000 was designed "with the future in mind".

 The yacht's "simple and clean-cut forms" gives the yacht "a strong, spontaneous and graceful appearance with an extremely fresh and vibrant silhouette," he added.

 The interior design meanwhile has been described as "elegant and modern".
 Filled with natural light thanks to floor to ceiling windows, the yacht's interior features a modular layout and free standing furniture.

 Key materials include wood, marble and glass alongside “delightfully soft, warm and comfortable” coverings and fabrics.